-Latest News and Posts from the V8 Speed and Resto Shop › Forums › V8 Forum – Car Enthusiasts Playground › Your Project Car – Member Rides & Build Threads › Kevin Oeste’s 1962 Ford Galaxie 500 XL Convertible Story
+V8 Speed and Resto Shop – We Build And Restore Custom Hot Rods and Muscle Cars for Enthusiasts All Over The World! › Forums › V8 Speed and Resto Shop Forum › Your Project Car – Member Rides & Build Threads › Kevin Oeste’s 1962 Ford Galaxie 500 XL Convertible Story

 03/12/2022 at #192173